Punctuality In Business

 “The Next Right Thing”

 Time management classes teach us the difference between what is important and what is critical.
 Critical tasks are squeakier wheels and often get more attention than important tasks.
-But what if we looked at our to-do list and assigned each activity to the personal, department, or company goal they help us achieve.
+But what if we looked at our to-do list and assigned each activity to the personal, department, or company goal they help us achieve?
 Perhaps the next right thing is related to your most important goal.

-What if you do make your first frog of the morning your worst task, the one with which you are least comfortable?
+What if you make your first frog of the morning your worst task, the one with which you are least comfortable?
 Getting a checkmark for that activity first thing can provide a surge of energy so that many checkmarks for other important tasks follow.
-Over time, the worst task may not seem that bad as you begin to stretch your skills and your comfort zone thereby accomplishing more things at the right time.
+Over time, the worst task may not seem that bad as you begin to stretch your skills and comfort zone thereby accomplishing more things at the right time.
 Perhaps the next right thing is the worst thing on your list.

 The Links below will take you to the most recent Team Building post and the previous posts.
 These are not related to a particular quality.